 5) Click “Save Contact Info” before exiting the page

-DawgAlert gives University administrators the ability to reach students, faculty and staff on and off campus with a clear, consistent message.
+DawgAlert gives University administrators the ability to reach students, faculty, staff and affiliates on and off campus with a clear, consistent message.
 This system will broadcast information to any communication device - work phone, cell phone, home phone, email and PDAs.
 It can send up to 150,000 30-second phone calls and 125,000 text messages in 15 minutes.

 DawgAlert complements the tools the University already has in place to communicate during emergencies and weather-related delays and closings.
-These tools include: InformaCast voice and text message phone alerts, web alerts on www.butler.edu, all-campus email and voicemail alerts and announcements through the news media.
+These tools include: Alertus, RAVE text message phone alerts, web alerts on www.butler.edu, all-campus email and voicemail alerts and announcements through the news media.

-All undergraduate and graduate students, and full-time and part-time faculty and staff can sign up.
+All undergraduate and graduate students, and full-time and part-time faculty, staff, and affiliates can sign up.